TheRenegadeCoder/sample-programs-website/docs/projects/palindromic-number/rust/index.md

     // Determine if palindromic number and display result println!("{}", is_palindromic_number::<u32>(n));
 }

 ```

 {% endraw %}

-[Palindromic Number](https://sampleprograms.io/projects/palindromic-number) in [Rust](https://sampleprograms.io/languages/rust) was written by:
+Palindromic Number in [Rust](https://sampleprograms.io/languages/rust) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 08 2023 19:53:07.
-The solution was first committed on Apr 09 2023 10:36:45.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution